bradbunce/mysql/README.md

   --wait_timeout=600
 ```

-PHPMyAdmin is also configured to handle larger uploads:
+phpMyAdmin is also configured to handle larger uploads:
 ```yaml
 environment:
   [previous settings...]